Embassy of India

 21.96

-18. Japan's Investment in India: In FY 2020, Japan Bank of International Cooperation (JBIC) Survey Report on Overseas Business Operations by Japanese Manufacturing Companies (Survey of Overseas Direct Investment by Japanese Companies) ranked India a close second to China for Japanese outward FDI in mid-term (3 years).
+18. Japan's Investments in India: In the Japan Bank for International Cooperation’s FY2023 Survey on Overseas Business Operations by Japanese Manufacturing Companies, India was ranked topmost in the list of ‘promising countries/regions’ for business development.
+In FY 2020, Japan Bank of International Cooperation (JBIC) Survey Report on Overseas Business Operations by Japanese Manufacturing Companies (Survey of Overseas Direct Investment by Japanese Companies) ranked India a close second to China for Japanese outward FDI in mid-term (3 years).
 Japanese FDI in India has increased in recent years but it remains small compared to Japan's total outward FDI.
-Japanese outward FDI to India in 2021-22 and 2022-23 stood at USD 1.49 billion and USD 1.79 billion respectively.
-Cumulatively, from 2000 until June 2023, the investments to India have been around US$ 39.94 billion ranking Japan fifth among source country for FDI.
+Japanese outward FDI to India in 2022-23 and 2023-24 stood at USD 1.79 billion and USD 3.1 billion respectively.
+Cumulatively, from 2000 until March 2024, the investments to India have been around US$ 41.91 billion ranking Japan fifth among source countries for FDI.
 Japanese FDI into India has mainly been in automobile, electrical equipment, telecommunications, chemical, financial (insurance) and pharmaceutical sectors.

 20. Supply Chain Resilience Initiative (SCRI): The Trade Ministers of India, Japan and Australia formally launched the Supply Chain Resilience initiative in a Trilateral Ministerial Meeting held virtually on 27 April 2021.
 The initial projects of SCRI identified are - (i) sharing of best practices on supply chain resilience; and (ii) holding investment promotion events and buyer-seller matching events to provide opportunities for stakeholders to explore the possibility of diversification of their supply chains.
-In continuation, a VC of the Senior Economic Officials Meeting (SEOM) of India, Australia and Japan was held on 14th September, 2021 to discuss matching event and outline of best practices.
-Government of Japan has announced supply chain diversification program to support Japanese companies to diversify so that over dependence on one geographical area is reduced.
-The program is to finance diversification to Japan and ASEAN originally.
-India has also been added in the 2nd phase.
-Government of Japan has announced financial assistance to Toyota Tsusho Corporation and Sumida Corporation to diversify in India.
-The Second Trilateral Ministerial meeting was held on March 15, 2022.
+The Second Trilateral Ministerial meeting was held on 15 March 2022.

 21. Japanese Official Development Assistance (ODA): Japan has been extending bilateral loan and grant assistance to India since 1958.
 Japan is the largest bilateral donor to India.
 Japanese ODA supports India’s efforts for accelerated economic development particularly in priority areas like power, transportation, environmental projects and projects related to basic human needs.
-Japan’s ODA disbursement to India in 2021-22 stood at about JPY 328 billion (approx USD 3.28 billion).
+Japan’s ODA disbursement to India in 2023-24 stood at about JPY 580 billion.

 22. India-Japan Energy Dialogue was set up in December 2006 to promote cooperation in the energy sector in a comprehensive manner.
 The dialogue is chaired by the Minister of Power, India and METI Minister.
 Till date, ten rounds of the meetings have taken place.
 The 10th meeting of the Japan-India Energy Dialogue was held in Delhi on 10 December 2019.
 India-Japan Clean Energy Partnership (CEP) was launched in March 2022.